onurqnel/MachineLearning/README.md

 # Introduction to Statistical Learning with Python

-This repository provides Python implementations of the labs from the book **Introduction to Statistical Learning (ISLR)**.
-The labs are designed to bridge theory and practice, offering hands-on coding exercises to reinforce the statistical concepts presented in the book.
+This repository provides Python implementations of the labs from the book **Introduction to Statistical Learning**

----

-## Features
 - Python-based implementations of all ISLR labs.
-- Clear and structured examples for each statistical method.
+- Clear and structured examples for each machine learning method.
 - Includes data loading, manipulation, visualization, and analysis.
-- Practical exercises for self-assessment and deeper understanding.
+- Practical exercises for deeper understanding.

 ---